boston-dynamics/spot-sdk/docs/payload/configuring_payload_software.md

 Service faults enable services and payloads to easily display information about current systems health to operators.
 The faults should assist operators in effective debugging and resolution of any off-robot issues that arise during operation.

+The [Fault documentation](../concepts/faults.md) provides more context on the different types of faults that may be used with Spot.

 ### DirectoryService RPCs